cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 > Rationale:
 Experience suggests that prefix packing might be more likely than suffix packing.
-Also for this reason, there is no intent to spend a 1+0 tag value for suffix matching.
+Also for this reason, there is no intent to spend a 1+0 tag value for suffix packing.

 ## Discussion